How you’re taxed when you have more than one job

 - You work two jobs where your first job pays £9,000 and your second job pays £3,000.
 Earnings from both jobs combined are under your personal allowance and so none of your earnings should be subject to income tax.

 - You work two jobs where your first job pays £9,000 and your second jobs also pays £9,000.
 Both salaries are under your personal allowance and so you can ask HMRC to split this across both employments.
 Choose your most stable job as your primary employment.
 100% of your earnings from your primary employment will be tax-free as it will be covered by your personal allowance.
 The remaining £3,570 can be allocated to your second job.
 The remaining earnings of £5,430 from your second job will be taxed at the basic rate of 20% because your total earnings are under £50,270.

 Many people mistakenly believe that they are taxed more when they have multiple jobs.
 Arguably, the more you earn, the more tax you have to pay, so this does make sense.
 However, you will not be taxed any differently to if you were to receive your total earnings under one employment.
 What could happen however, is that your total income from multiple jobs could push you into a higher rate income tax band.

-Once you begin to earn over £50,000, any earnings over that amount will be taxed at the higher rate of 40% as opposed to the basic rate of 20%.
-If you earn over £150,000, the amount that exceeds this threshold will be taxed at the additional rate of 45%.
+Once you begin to earn over £50,270, any earnings over that amount will be taxed at the higher rate of 40% as opposed to the basic rate of 20%.
+If you earn over £125,140, the amount that exceeds this threshold will be taxed at the additional rate of 45%.
 What’s more, once you are earning £100,000 or more, you will begin losing part of your personal allowance.
 Your personal allowance is reduced by £1 for every £2 you earn over £100,000.
-Effectively, this means you will no longer have a personal allowance once you make earnings of £125,000 per year.
+Once you earn over £125,140, you will lose your complete personal allowance.

 Example of how you are taxed when you have two jobs and earn over £50,000